 Q2: Is there a difference in the “closeness” of the Ikhfa according to the letter?

 Yes.
-Scholars divide Ikhfa Noon Sakinah into three degrees of “closeness”:
+Scholars divide ikhfa haqiqi into three degrees of “closeness”:

 - Highest (Aqrab): When followed by (ط, د, ت), since their exit point is closest to the Noon.